StackStorm/st2-packages/README.md

 The following steps are run while provisioning the Vagrant VM:

-1. Install `docker` and `docker-compose`.
+1. Install `docker` that includes `docker compose` V2.
-2. Run `docker-compose run --rm $TARGET` to build, test and package ST2 as described in prior sections.
+2. Run `docker compose run --rm $TARGET` to build, test and package ST2 as described in prior sections.
 3. Install the packages built in step 2, unless the host `$ST2_INSTALL` environment variable is set to a value other than `yes`.